Tesoro High School: Facilities

 Tesoro is the second newest high school in CUSD.
-Tesoro opened in 2001 serving Las Flores, Rancho Santa Margarita, Ladera Ranch, Coto de Gaza, and Dove Canyon.
+Tesoro opened in 2001 serving Las Flores, Rancho Santa Margarita, Ladera Ranch, Coto de Caza, and Dove Canyon.

 The modern school is built in a canyon at the end of the 241 toll road in between Las Flores and Coto de Gaza south of Oso Parkway.
 The school is about 14 mi from the Pacific Ocean.

 Tesoro has two baseball fields, aquatics facilities, one softball field, one soccer/football practice field (in one of the baseball field's outfields), eight tennis courts, four volleyball courts, two basketball courts, and a football and track stadium.
 In 2006, the stadium was upgraded with artificial turf and track to match the other district high schools.
 Over the summers of 2014 and 2015, a group of Tesoro students painted most of the school hallways, themed by subject and adding a unique, vibrant mood to the walls.

 A building was built in the summer of 2017 to replace the portable classrooms that occupied the basketball courts and volleyball courts.